janoodleFTW/timy-messenger/README.md

 **Adding a user**

-Currently users need to be added *manually*.
+Currently, users need to be added *manually*.

 - In firebase navigate to `Authentication` and select `Users`.
 - Then `Add user`.